-The search for three new winners of the prestigious international nature conservation prize, the Future For Nature Award, has started today.
+The search for three new winners of the prestigious international nature conservation prize, the Future For Nature Awards, has started.
 Candidates from all over the world can apply.
 Future For Nature is looking for young, talented, and ambitious conservationists (no older than 35) committed to protecting species of wild animals and plants.
 A new generation that will make the difference for the future of nature.
-Three winners will receive this prestigious Award and 50,000 euros each during the Future For Nature Award Event at Burgers’ Zoo.
+Three winners will receive this prestigious award and 50,000 euros each during the Future For Nature Award Event at Royal Burgers’ Zoo in Arnhem.

 More than ever before, it is clear that human life is dependent on nature, that life on earth depends on biodiversity.
 Each species that goes extinct weakens the system.
 Therefore, Future For Nature supports young, talented, and ambitious conservationist.
 The foundation is looking for young people (no older than 35) with vision and purpose, trailblazers who inspire to safeguard species and ecosystems.
 Individuals that bring hope for nature.

-Applications are accepted until the 1st of September 2021 through futurefornature.org.
-For the 2021 Future For Nature Awards about 470 candidates from 105 countries worldwide applied: from Lithuania to South Africa, from Ecuador to the Papua New Guinea.
+Applications are accepted until the 28th of August 2022 through futurefornature.org.
+For the 2021 Future For Nature Awards more than 250 candidates from 100 countries worldwide applied: from Lithuania to South Africa, from Ecuador to the Papua New Guinea.
 Top international conservationists select the winners.

-The Future For Nature will celebrate its anniversary as the Awards will be presented at Burgers’ Zoo for the fifteenth consecutive year in 2022.
-In the past, internationally recognised nature conservation prize was presented by Sir David Attenborough, Dr. Jane Goodall DBE, Frans Lanting, and Doutzen Kroes.
+The Future For Nature celebrated its anniversary as the Awards were presented at Royal Burgers’ Zoo (Future For Nature's main sponsor) for the fifteenth consecutive year in 2022.
+The Guests of Honour for Future For Nature’s 15th anniversary event were Razan Al Mubarak, newly elected president of the International Union for the Conservation of Nature (IUCN), and Frans Timmermans, Executive Vice-President for the European Green Deal, European Commission.
+In the past, the internationally recognized nature conservation prize was presented by Sir David Attenborough, Dr. Jane Goodall DBE, Frans Lanting, and Doutzen Kroes.
 During the tenth edition, His Royal Highness King Willem-Alexander was the Guest of Honour.
-The Guest of Honour for Future For Nature’s 15th anniversary event will remain a secret for now.

 Royal Burgers' Zoo successfully breeds egg-laying tropical shark species: DNA analysis has yet to re…